selwordamit/Bank-Account-Management-System/README.md

-# Bank Account Management System
+# Bank Account Management System in Java

 This project is a simple Bank Account Management System that allows users to perform basic operations like depositing, withdrawing, and transferring money between accounts.
 It simulates a banking system with a user interface through the console, and implements basic account management functionalities.